Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 $$\text{LayerNorm}(x) = \gamma \left( \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} \right) + \beta$$

-Unlike batch normalization, LayerNorm isolates one word at a time and calculates the mean ($\mu$) and variance ($\sigma^2$) across all 512 channels of that single word’s embedding vector.
+Unlike batch normalization, LayerNorm isolates one word at a time and calculates the mean ($$\mu$$) and variance ($$\sigma^2$$) across all 512 channels of that single word’s embedding vector.
 It standardizes the vector, forcing the features of the word “cat” to reset to a stable baseline with a mean of 0 and variance of 1.

-To keep the model from being too restricted, LayerNorm introduces two highly adjustable, learnable parameters—Gamma ($\gamma$) for scaling and Beta ($\beta$) for shifting.
+To keep the model from being too restricted, LayerNorm introduces two highly adjustable, learnable parameters—Gamma ($$\gamma$$) for scaling and Beta ($$\beta$$) for shifting.
 The Transformer tweaks these through backpropagation, maintaining numerical stability across the architecture while re-introducing precise, controlled fluctuations where it needs them to master context.

 ---